Christian Outreach & Social Concerns

 Who are we?

-COSC is formed up of individual sub-ministries, working together to demonstrate God’s love through our actions to various communities of different age groups and sociocultural backgrounds.
+COSC is made up of the following individual sub-ministries, working together to demonstrate God’s love through our actions to various communities of different age groups and sociocultural background.

 Our Vision